alessandroMazza1989/KPwikiJsTest/certification/tibco/mashery/tca.md

 C. To ensure that the Package and Plan are linked to your API Definition
 D. To control access to the API

+## What can you enable to allow developers to generate keys for themselves on the Developer Portal?

+A. **Self-service Key Provisioning**
+B. Generate Shared Secret
+C. Key Length
+D. Admin Key Provisioning

+## Mashery can generate a password that only developers know, called a Shared Secret.
+What is the default length of a Shared Secret?

+A. 24 characters
+B. 12 characters
+C. **10 characters**
+D. 40 characters